My linen closet has been screaming for some TLC for some time now. Take a look at the before picture below:

 I really liked the pattern of the contact paper so I decided to run with it and use it on a red box I had at the bottom of the closet.

-I also found an old navy blue tote bag that I hadn’t been using for anything so I used that to hold all our TP.
+I also found a navy blue tote bag that I hadn’t been using for anything so I used that to hold all our TP.

 Below is the contact paper I used.
 It’s labeled “shelf liner.”
 Same thing as contact paper I guess, right?
 It was purchased a while back at a nearby discount store.
 It may look black and white in this picture but it’s actually a dark navy blue.
 I managed to find the same one on walmart.com but in white and gray.
 Here is the link in case you are interested along with a few others: Gray and White Shelf Liner, Another Gray and White Shelf Liner, Solid Blue Shelf Liner

-And here is the red box that I covered with the contact paper:
+And here is one of the boxes that I covered with the contact paper:

 It was in pretty bad shape!